Abinash141/server_log_analyzer/README.md

 # server_log_analyzer
-This python app lets you analyze your server logs.
-All the suspicious IP address are flagged and it also shows you a graph of the most ip address and search.
+A Python application designed to help you analyze your server logs.
+This tool flags suspicious IP addresses and provides a visual representation of the most frequent IP addresses and search terms.
+Perfect for system administrators and developers who want to monitor server activity and identify potential security threats.